What Is The Difference Between Kimono and Yukata?

 And, while there are various varieties to admire, the kimono style and kimono aesthetic, in most cases, is meant to reflect the wearer’s social status.

-Imagine someone wearing a black kimono, decorative cords, and wooden sandals at tea ceremonies vs. someone dressed in a casual wear Japanese dress – which outfit shouts Japanese nobility to you?
+Imagine someone wearing a black kimono, decorative cords, and wooden sandals at tea ceremonies vs. someone dressed in a casual Japanese dress – which outfit shouts Japanese nobility to you?

-What Is a Yukata?
+What is a Yukata?

-To a certain extent, yukata can be categorized as a type of aesthetic clothing kimono, made from lighter material and more suitable for everyday life.
+To a certain extent, yukata can be categorized as a type of aesthetic clothing kimono made from lighter material and more suitable for everyday life.

 That’s why sometimes it’s called a yukata kimono; however, that practice is not very common.

 A yukata is almost like a summer kimono, made of much lighter materials, and offers a versatile and appropriate style for a more casual setting.

 Most often made of breathable materials like cotton or lightweight synthetic fabrics to stay comfortable during summer activities, yukatas take the name from a Japanese word for bathing cloth, which is how the item initially came about.

 That is why, from a style perspective, the yukata bridges the gap between summer dresses, bathrobes, and kimonos.